mwafrika/Kevent-documentation/README.md

 - Postgres

 ## API Documentation
-[API Dcumentation with postman](https://documenter.getpostman.com/view/6127109/UzBqq5mr) All the API used for this project are hosted on [Heroku](https://kevent-rdc.herokuapp.com) and the documentation has been generated using Postman.
+[API Dcumentation with postman](https://documenter.getpostman.com/view/6127109/UzBqq5mr).
+This project's APIs are all hosted on [Heroku](https://kevent-rdc.herokuapp.com), and the documentation is created using Postman.

 ## Getting Started